richorama/AzureRunMe/README.md

 When you RDP into AzureRunMe and start a web server from, say, a command prompt it may be that you can only see it locally on the VM and not via the load balancer.
 Not yet sure if this is an issue with process context or firewall rules.
-Currrent work around is that you must start your web server withing a runme.bat or similar so that AzureRunMe can start it as part of its Run method.
+Currrent work around is that you must start your web server within a runme.bat or similar so that AzureRunMe can start it as part of its Run method.
+UPDATE - I think this is a firewall permissions issue - runme.bat runs as a USER, in remote desktop you are an ADMINISTRATOR.

 If you specify PreUpdate or PostUpdate commands and these block, then your role might go unhealthy and the fabric might restart your instance.